 Best for Longer rides and sportives

 Offering a slightly more upright endurance riding position than a full-on road race bike the Cube Attain offers the comfort you need on long distance cycle rides and Sportives.
 The double butted 6061 aluminium alloy frame features slim, cross ovalised seatstays which offer vertical flex (compliance) for a smoother ride over rough road surfaces.
+The full carbon fork is a real highlight on a bike at this price point

 It is great to see Shimano Claris dual pivot calliper brakes to match the Claris groupset and these offer composed stopping power.
 Wide 25c Continental Ultra Sport tyres are also a nice touch on this entry level road bike.